 An e-cigarette consists of a battery, a heating element and a cartridge that contains a liquid suspension with nicotine.
 When a user inhales from the cartridge, the liquid is heated and a vapor is emitted.
 The devices often look like a cigarette or pen.

-The federal Food and Drug Administration doesn't regulate e-cigarettes that aren't marketed as smoking-cessation aids.
-Because the safety of e-cigarettes hasn't been fully studied, it is unknown how much nicotine or other potentially harmful chemicals is being inhaled during use or expressed as vapor that could affect someone else.
+The federal Food and Drug Administration doesn’t regulate e-cigarettes that aren’t marketed as smoking-cessation aids.
+Because the safety of e-cigarettes hasn’t been fully studied, it is unknown how much nicotine or other potentially harmful chemicals are being inhaled during use or expressed as vapor that could affect someone else.